medic/cht-android/README.md

 ## Alpha for release testing

-1. Make sure all issues for this release have passed AT and been merged into `master`
+1. Make sure all issues for this release have passed AT and been merged into `master`.
 2. Create a git tag starting with `v` and ending with the alpha version, e.g. `v1.2.3-alpha.1` and push the tag to GitHub.
 3. Creating this tag will trigger [GitHub Action](https://github.com/medic/cht-android/actions) to build, sign, and properly version the build.
 The release-ready APKs are available for side-loading from [GitHub Releases](https://github.com/medic/cht-android/releases).
-4. Announce the release in #quality-assurance
+4. Announce the release in #quality-assurance.

 ## Final for users